 What Is Medicare?

-a disability and have been receiving social security disability benefits for two
+- have a disability and have been receiving social security disability benefits for two years

-kidney failure (end-stage renal disease) and receive dialysis or have undergone
+- have kidney failure (end-stage renal disease) and receive dialysis or have undergone a renal transplant

 How Do I Enroll in Medicare?